Learner Driver Mentor Program

 The primary focus of these programs is to help novice drivers who have limited opportunity to access a suitable vehicle and/or responsible supervisory driver to accrue on-road driving experience.

-LDMPs were originally introduced through Community Road Safety Program established by the Department of Infrastructure, Energy and Resources (DIER).
-Currently 14 LDMPs operate across Tasmanian communities.
+LDMPs were originally introduced through the Community Road Safety Partnerships Program established by the Department of Infrastructure, Energy and Resources (DIER).
+Currently over 20 community organisations operate LDMPs across Tasmania.

 LDMP Funding for 2012-13 and 2013-14

-A new funding program has been developed to support established LDMPs and encourage the development of further LDMPs.
-The Tasmanian Government has allocated $300,000 from the Road Safety Levy over the next two years and is offering community groups in Tasmania the opportunity to apply for the funding.
-The $300,000 will be allocated as follows:
+Recently a new funding program was developed to support established LDMPs and encourage the development of new LDMPs.
+The Tasmanian Government allocated $300,000 from the Road Safety Levy over 2012-13 and 2013-14 offering community groups in Tasmania the opportunity to apply for the funding.
+The $300,000 was allocated as follows:

 - $200,000 in 2012-13